St. Nicholas' Church, Merano

-The church is dedicated to Saint Nicholas, the patron saint of the town.
+It was built in the 13th century and dedicated to Saint Nicholas, the patron saint of the town.
 It is located at the end of the Laubengasse in the old town centre between the Domplatz and Pfarrplatz.
 The architectural style is mainly Gothic.

 The church consists of three naves.
 It has well-preserved stained glass windows, and a large rose window over a pointed arched portal, a number of wooden sculptures of saints and paintings that date from different periods.
 Of particular importance is the large altar and pulpit.

 Outside is a tall clock tower with a sundial.
 Old tombstones line the walls and various paintings from the life of Jesus Christ.

 Behind the church is St. Barbara's Chapel.